Jo Jeeta Wohi Super Star 2: Participants

 A 27 year old Thumri and Gazal singer from Jaipur, Rehman Ali had never thought he would sing Bollywood numbers one day.
 Music runs in his blood as he has inherited this art from his grandfather Ustad Banne Khan who is a singer himself.
-Rehman is very passionate about singing and hasn't lost hope for it even the worst financial circumstances.
+Rehman is very passionate about singing and has not lost hope for it even the worst financial circumstances.
 He has given several stage performances and was very proud to be a part of Shreya Ghoshal's team in Music Ka Maha Muqaabla.
 He is also associated with a cultural society in Jaipur called "Saaz or Awaaz".